-Following the meeting, the summary report Public-Private Roundtables at the Seventh Clean Energy Ministerial was published, capturing the outcomes from these discussions.
-It includes actionable recommendations to inform both policy makers and private sector participants on key issues.
+Following the meeting, a summary report will be published, capturing the outcomes from these discussions.
+It will include actionable recommendations to inform both policy makers and private sector participants on key issues.

 In previous years, the roundtables have discussed a wide range of energy topics, including soft costs for solar PV, clean vehicle adoption, power markets in emerging economies, energy management systems, mini-grid development, and more.
 Click to view the reports from each year’s discussions: